abuhabuh/flask-datadog-monitor/README.md

 # Overview

-Utility for auto generating terraform monitor specifications from endpoints.
+Utility for auto generating terraform monitor specifications from endpoints for a single service.

 ## Running